 Part D: Prescription Drug Insurance

 Medicare Part D helps pay for medically necessary prescription drugs for beneficiaries.
-Medicare Part D is optional; however, there is a penalty for beneficiaries who do not enroll when they first become eligible but later decide to enroll.
-The annual open enrollment period is October 15 to December 7 each year.
+Medicare Part D is optional; however, there is a penalty for beneficiaries who do not enroll when initially eligible and then later enroll.
+The annual open enrollment period is Oct.
+15 to Dec.
+7 each year.
 Part D enrollees must participate in Parts A and B and may pay a Part D monthly premium and yearly deductible.
-There are some limits in what Part D covers.
-These limits are described in the annual Medicare & You handbook.
+There are limits to what Part D covers, which are outlined in the annual Medicare & You handbook.

 Enrollees eligible for both Medicare and Medicaid (“dual eligibles”) currently receive prescription drug coverage through Medicare, not Medicaid.